-Kevin Mock was promoted PennDOT Historic Preservation Supervisor on July 16, 2018, filling the vacancy created by Chris Kula's retirement.
-Kevin will be supervising the District-based Cultural well as developing policy, guidance, and training in Central Office.
-Prior to this appointment, Kevin was the Resources Professional in PennDOT Engineering Districts 5-0 and 8-0, covering counties between Franklin and Monroe, and participated in several technology initiatives, including planning for PennDOT CRPs to be equipped with tablet and GNSS units.
+Kevin Mock was promoted to PennDOT Historic Preservation Supervisor on July 16, 2018, filling the vacancy created by Chris Kula's retirement.
+Kevin will be supervising the District-based Cultural Resources Professionals as have well as developing policy, guidance, and training in Central Office.
+Prior to this appointment, Kevin was the Resources Professional in PennDOT Cultural Engineering Districts 5-0 and 8-0, covering counties between Franklin and Monroe, and participated in several technology initiatives, including planning for PennDOT CRPs to be equipped with tablet and GNSS units.